EvanDarwin/poster3/README.md

 ### 0.9.0 (June 14, 2016)
 - Added support for ***both Python 2.7+ and 3.2+***.
 - Cleaned out a lot of code, removed old imports and weird conditions.
-- Refactored a lot of `MultipartParam` into the `poster.multipart.Parameter` class *(the APIs have changed)*
+- Refactored a lot of `MultipartParam` into the `poster.FormData` class *(the APIs have changed)*
 - The following functions and attributes will be **deprecated and *removed*** in *version 1.0.0*:
     - Using the `poster.encode.MultipartParam` class
     - `poster.streaminghttp.register_openers()`
     - `poster.encode.multipart_encode()`
     - Accessing the `poster.version` tuple
-- Encoding is now handled by the `Multipart` object, allowing you to add attributes easily
+- Encoding is now handled by the `Form` object, allowing you to add data easily
 - Added more thorough tests for both Python 2/3
 - Travis CI now builds on all Python versions
 - Removed streaming HTTP helpers, if needed, can be reimplemented.